 Bringing Your Logo into Lightroom (with a transparent background behind it)

-STEP ONE: We have start over in Photoshop (any ol’ version will do).
+STEP ONE: We have start over in Photoshop.
 Open a new document, and then use the Place command (under the File menu) to bring in your logo, so it appears on its own layer above the background layer (as shown here).

 STEP TWO: Now, go to the Layers panel and drag the Background layer into the trash can at the bottom of the Layers panel.
 That leaves your logo sitting on a transparent background (as seen here).